FAQ's for Lawyers

 All nonprofit organizations have different types of cases they take.
 Here is sample language to use when making a referral:

 Based on our conversation, I think you should contact legal aid to see if they could help with your case.
 I can't promise they will take your case, but I think you should call and find out.
-The office is [name of office], here is the website for online intake, and here is their phone number.
+The office is [name of office] and here is their phone number.

 ProJusticeMN is a website for Legal Aid and Pro Bono lawyers.
 The website has substantive resources for lawyers who are representing low-income clients or providing pro-bono services.
 The Law Library has resources related to every area of law that MLAO covers.